fetchai/agents-aea/docs/acn-internals.md

 ### Register

-The _Register_ payload is used to request a peer to register an agent among his known ones.
-TODO
+The `Register` payload is used to request a peer to register an agent among his known ones.
+The payload contains the field `record`, which is an instance of `AgentRecord`.

 ### LookupRequest

-The _Lookup Request_ payload is sent between peer to look-up addresses in the Distributed Hash Table (DHT).
+The `LookupRequest` payload is sent between peer to look-up addresses in the Distributed Hash Table (DHT).
 It contains the agent address (a string) that the sender needs to correctly route an envelope.

 ### LookupResponse

-The _LookupResponse_ payload is the response sent by a peer that received a LookupRequest.
+The `LookupResponse` payload is the response sent by a peer that received a `LookupRequest`.

 ### AeaEnvelope

-The _AeaEnvelope_ payload contains the envelope sent by an agent and to be delivered to another agent.
+The `AeaEnvelope` payload contains the envelope sent by an agent and to be delivered to another agent.
 It contains:

-- _envelope_bytes_: the envelope to be forwarded, in byte representation.
+- `envelope`: the envelope to be forwarded, in byte representation;
-- an _AgentRecord_ (see above)
+- an `AgentRecord` (see above).

 ## ACN Entrance